 - Internet Access: You will need to be able to access a lot of web-based materials as this course is online.
 If you have connectivity issues, you need to let me know. - Blackboard: The majority of the work for this class will be done using Blackboard.
-You will submit all of your work via Blackboard, in drop boxes. - Word Processing Program: You will need to use Microsoft Word or another word processing program to access the assignments and to write some of them.
+You will submit all of your work via Blackboard, whether in drop boxes or on discussion boards. - Word Processing Program: You will need to use Microsoft Word or another word processing program to write your papers.
 If you use a program besides Word, you will need to save your files as Word (.doc or .docx) or PDF documents.
 Please note that as a student at SUNY Oneonta, you can download a copy of Microsoft Office to your device through Office365.
-You can also use the web-based version of Word and other Office programs through Office 365. - Slide Show Program: For the diagramming, you may wish to use PowerPoint or another slideshow creation program to create the diagrams if you do not wish to do them by hand (see next bullet).
-I will create a video instructing how to use PowerPoint to do diagramming. - Camera and PDF Conversion Program or Scanner: For some of the exercises, and exams, it may be easier for you to write the answers by hand (the diagrams).
-If you prefer to write them by hand, then you will need to take a picture of the diagrams and convert the images to PDF or you will need to scan them in as a PDF before you submit them. - Video Recording Program (optional): Ideally you will record 1 thing for this class: an introductory video.
-If you have a smart phone, you can use it for the introductory video.
+You can also use the web-based version of Word and other Office programs through Office 365. - Video Recording Program (optional): Ideally you will record an introductory video for the class.
+If you have a smart phone, you can use it for the introductory video, or you can use another program, such as Screencast-O-Matic (available on the web) for the video.
 If you do not have this capability, do not worry.
-I will give alternative means of fulfilling the assignment. - Microsoft Stream, YouTube, or another location to save your videos (optional): Because I want you to link the video you make to Blackboard, you will need to have a location on the web to upload it.
+I will give alternative means of fulfilling those assignments. - Microsoft Stream, YouTube, or another location to save your videos (optional): Because I want you to link any video you make to Blackboard, you will need to have a location on the web to upload it.
 You have access to Stream through Office 365, but you can also use YouTube if you prefer or a different service.
 I will give instructions for uploading to Stream and for embedding videos to Blackboard.